cloudvolumes/avmlog/README.md

 - Add ability to hide successful requests (so error are easier to find)
 - Detect gaps in time of more than a few seconds for a single request and and print a line showing the time gap
 - Write separate output files for each request identifier
-- Show the first line of each request
+- Show the first line and last line of each request
 - Add short-versions of the flags like -m/-a/-j etc
 - Figure out how to use FlagSet: https://golang.org/pkg/flag/
 - Improve progress bar
+- Enable a file to be re-ordered based on time (good for merging 2+ logs)
+- Add the ability to put a space after a line that matches a regexp
+- Add a regexp list for common tasks

 ## Developer notes